 So with all that in mind here are my favourite dozen movies from 2014.

-fantastic performances from Channing Tatum, mark Ruffalo, and Steve Carell are what kept this on the list.
-That and a script so well written that even though I knew what was going to happen the big happening caught me off guard.
+Fantastic performances from Channing Tatum, Mark Ruffalo, and Steve Carell are what kept this on the list.
+That and a script was so well written that even though I knew what was going to happen at the end, when it happened I was caught completely off guard.

-One of Marvel’s strengths is that they seem focussed on telling good stories first and this is a good story.
-It pits Captain America against his past and his place in the present and future, manages to keep the guy wrapped in the American Flag about doing the right thing rather than just straight up patriotism, and manages to package it all in a thoroughly engaging spy-action movie.
+One of Marvel’s strengths is that they seem focused on telling good stories first and this is a good story.
+It pits Captain America against his past and his place in the present and future manages to keep the guy wrapped in the American Flag about doing the right thing rather than just straight-up patriotism and manages to package it all in a thoroughly engaging spy-action movie.
 The Marvel formula might be starting to get a bit threadbare and sometime soon they’re going to have to leave a character dead if they want to hold my attention but this time around they still did everything exactly right.

 Beautifully animated and realized, Phil Lord and Chris Miller cemented themselves as the best guys in the business for bringing batshit crazy ideas to fruition and having them turn out amazingly well this year.
 The Lego movie is charming and funny and has a great message for kids young and old.